Jonah: Pro-life anti-type

 1. In Jonah 1:11-14, the sailors were very worried about becoming guilty of Jonah’s blood by casting him into the sea.
 It was a death sentence; they didn’t know God would save him.
 Thus pagan people are shown to care more about the sanctity of human life than the person who said he followed God.
 They showed more concern for him than he ever did for them, and more than he ever felt for Nineveh.

 2. The Ninevites were ignorant of the difference between human beings and animals.
 They thought animals should mourn over sin and repent too (Jonah 3:7-8), but God was not holding wild and domesticated animals accountable for the violence they do by instinct.
 While God did care about the animals who would perish for the sins of men (Jonah 4:11), He cared more for people.
-The prophet did not bother to teach them that only human beings are guilty of sin, and that it would be cruel to prevent their animals from grazing.
+The prophet left the Ninevites in their ignorance, not bothering to teach them that only human beings are guilty of sin, and that it would be cruel to prevent their animals from grazing.

 3. Even though Jonah was glad in chapter 2 to have been spared death, by the time of Jonah 4:3-8, he had become so frustrated, miserable, and disappointed that Nineveh would be spared, he felt death would be better than life.
 It seems he begged "with all his soul" for God to kill him because he was embarrassed that his words would not come true.
 We can be glad, however, that he submitted to God’s sovereignty and didn't take matters into his own hands.